HAS THE UNION REFUSED TO STOP YOUR PAYROLL DEDUCTION?

 …unless the employee affirmatively consents to pay.
 By agreeing to pay, nonmembers are waiving their First Amendment rights, and such a waiver cannot be presumed.
 Rather, to be effective, the waiver must be freely given and shown by ‘clear and compelling’ evidence.
 Unless employees clearly and affirmatively consent before any money is taken from them, this standard cannot be met.

-Those who were tricked, enticed or pressured to sign an irrevocable wage garnishment have not properly waived their First Amendment right – especially those who signed before knowing what the Janus case would find.
+Those who were tricked, enticed or pressured to sign an irrevocable wage garnishment have not properly waived their First Amendment right – especially those who signed before Janus was decided.

-State employees in Washington state have filed a lawsuit to strike down the irrevocable payment obligation scheme.
+State employees in Washington, Oregon and California have filed lawsuits to strike down unions’ irrevocable dues payment scheme.

-This lawsuit against the Washington Federation of State Employee’s union (WFSE) and their cooperating employer, the Governor of the State of Washington, will set a precedent that “irrevocable” payment plans are unconstitutional.
+This lawsuit against the Washington Federation of State Employee’s union (WFSE) and their cooperating employer, the Governor of the State of Washington, could set a precedent that “irrevocable” union dues deductions are unconstitutional.

-There have been some recent victories for workers regarding opt-out windows.
+There have been some recent victories for public employees seeking to end union restrictions on dues cancellation.

 WHAT SHOULD YOU DO IF THE UNION REFUSES TO END YOUR DEDUCTION